daveism/560-prez/1st.md

 [Next page](2nd.md)
-# Reproducible Research, Investigating Hurricanes with hurdat2 data and R
+# Investigating Hurricanes with hurdat2 data and R - Reproducible Research.

-I like the ideas behind reproducible research.
-Reproducible research simple means, anyone should be able to reproduce the results using the supplied methodology.
-Mistakes can be corrected and the whole process can be updated and improved.
+Reproducible research simple means, anyone should be able to reproduce the results of your study.
+This is accomplished many ways I really believe it should include the publishing of data and any code you used.
+Anyone with the right motivation should be to get the same results as you.
+More importantly, anyone should be able to provide feedback and improvements.

 The following uses R and Github to import, clean, and investigate data associated with Hurricanes, while demonstrating one take on the practice of reproducible research.